 YouTube / San Antonio Police Department

-Body cam footage shows officers detaining jogger Mathias Ometu in August 2020.
+Body cam footage shows officers detaining jogger Mathias Ometu last week.

 Stay on top of San Antonio news and views.
 Sign up for our Weekly Headlines Newsletter.